 TRUE, which tells the pipeline to

+CD3 dimension.
 Once the gate is generated, it is replicated across all samples.
-This is particularly useful when each individual sample does not have enough events to deduce the gate.
+This is only useful when each individual sample does not have enough events to deduce the gate.
 Here we do this just for the purpose of proof of concept.

 gating_method on each dimension (